jlacar/aoc-2023-kotlin/resources/Day07.md

 Meaningful names are the strands of ideas.
 We spin those strands together to create threads.
 We weave those threads into the cloth of our program, which we then cut and sew together to form vestments that clothe our understanding of the problem and its solution.

-If we do a good job at clothing our story with relevant ideas, the end result is beautiful and pleasing to the senses, and makes us say "Yes!
+If we do a good job at clothing our story with clear and relevant ideas, the end result is beautiful and pleasing to behold; it makes us say "Yes!
 This is the way!"

-Poor storytelling in code results in something that's not pleasing, difficult to follow, uncomfortable to work with, and leaves us asking "Wait, what?
-Why... ???!" with perhaps a couple of choice words tacked on to the end, for emphasis.
+Poorly told stories in code results in something that's not pleasing, difficult to follow, uncomfortable, painful even, to work with, and leaves us asking "Wait, what?
+Why the... ???!" usually with a choice [NSFW](https://www.dictionary.com/browse/nsfw) word or two tacked on to the end, for emphasis.

 ### The code's story should fit the problem well